 Severe Weather Spotters

-- In-person training for 2014 is complete, but you can take the online spotter training courses (listed below) at anytime!
+- The "in-person" training schedule for 2015 will be posted here--stay tuned!
+In the meantime, you can take the online spotter training courses (listed below) at anytime!

 - Link added in the Additional Information section to the Community Rain, Hail and Snow Network (CoCoRaHS).